 line 104 I suspect some reviewers will object to this wide 'phylogenetic' grouping.
 Also, were only 15 species represented?
 If so, you have very few species per taxon, suggesting limited phylogenetic power.

 Response: We believe it depends on the question.
 The wide phylogenetic grouping is not a problem if one wishes to make inferences to non-avian reptiles, which was our goal.
 It is true that we may have lacked power to detect a phylogenetic signal, but equally, it may not really exist as there is no a priori reason to believe that the pattern of developmental plasticity in thermal physiology should be evolutionarily constrained (it’s likely more relevant at the population-level).
-We believe that it is still important to at least test, and attempt to control for, phylogenetic non-independence (See Garland et a
+We believe that it is still important to at least test, and attempt to control for, phylogenetic non-independence (See Cinar et al. 2022; Sakamoto & Vendittie 2018).

 line 114 define ARR

 Response: The definition has now been provided.

-See line 119-121.
+“To determine the ability of an organism to acclimate to changes in the environment, we used the acclimation response ratio (ARR) as our effect size”

 line 115 what is "study"? does that mean some papers reported on more than 1 species?

 Response: This is correct, some studies had multiple species or studies often had more than two temperature treatments.

-We have now clarified this on lines 124-126.
+“Studies often had more than two temperature treatments.
+As such, we derived all pairwise effect size comparisons”

 line 126 Good to have checked for publication bias. (syntax bad here -- publication bias wasn't using a funnel plot.)